The Black Studies Center

 - African American Studies Center - Contains more than 5,000 biographies, 7,500 articles, and hundreds of maps, documents, images, timelines, Web sites and charts and tables of African-American life, history and culture.

-- Black Studies Center: In Library Only - Includes Abolitionist Papers, Historic Black Newspapers, History Makers, Dissertations, The International Index to Black Periodicals and the Index to Black Literature and other full-text journals and newspapers.
+- Black Studies Center - Includes Abolitionist Papers, Historic Black Newspapers, History Makers, Dissertations, The International Index to Black Periodicals and the Index to Black Literature and other full-text journals and newspapers.

 - Ethnic News Watch - Provides full-text coverage of more than 250 publications from the ethnic and minority press.